Starting a Child Care Business

 Benefits of Regulated Child Care

-CCR&R Services: Once regulated, you business will receive a variety of support from Childcaring.
+CCR&R Services: Once regulated, your business will receive a variety of support from Childcaring.

 • Child Care Referrals: Your business will be added to our database to share with parents looking for child care.

 • Technical Assistance: We are here for you!
-Childcaring staff are only a phone, email, or visit away.
+Childcaring staff are only a phone call, email, or visit away.
 Contact our team with questions you have pertaining to early childhood.

 • Professional Growth & Networking: Attend one of our training events, sign up for our listserv’s and quarterly newsletter, or participate in support groups.
 We are here to help continue your education and development as early childhood professionals.